 Each student has their own learning style as well as their strengths and weaknesses.
 As their tutor, your responsibility is to identify the areas they face more difficulty in and put special emphasis on them.

 Whether a student is good or bad at a given subject or topic can be realized by observing their test scores.
 Then, you can adjust your sessions accordingly and prioritize those areas that they are weak at.
 Through regular problem-solving sessions followed by practice tests, you can help them regain confidence in those subjects or topics.
+You can also find some best maths tutor Melbourne, for your child.

 Try dealing with only one difficult topic at a time to give your students a better chance at improving.
 Otherwise, in an attempt to understand everything at once, they are likely to make the same mistakes over and over again.